Mazamazine/pathological/ReadMe.txt

 - The level editor is nice and should be added to Debian somehow.

 # CHANGES
+- Use Q to quit game (along with Escape and closing the window).
 - Adds ability to play different levelsets to original game
 - Adds a level editor to original game
 - Adds hotkeys to increase/decrease music volume: '+' and '-'